Mainland High School: "New Mainland"

-The current school, which now faces International Speedway Boulevard, was built by 2006.
+The current physical plant, which now faces International Speedway Boulevard, was completed in 2006.

-As air conditioning was no longer a concern, the design went back to being centralized, with the five main buildings centered around a large courtyard.
+As air conditioning was no longer a concern, the new design was more centralized, with the five main buildings centered around a large courtyard.
 The improvement was aided by a $6 million gift from notable alumnus and professional basketball player Vince Carter.

 Academies

 Mainland, like many other schools in Volusia County, has several "academies."
 Academies are special programs of study that focus a student's education on a specific subject.
 Mainland has five academies: the Academy of Science and Medicine, the Academy of Communications and Multimedia Technology (ACMT), the Academy of Drafting and Manufacturing Technology (ADMT), the Sports Science Academy (SSA), and the Academy of Simulation and Robotics (ASR).
 These academies entitle graduating students to a special diploma upon completion of the program.

 Academy of Science & Medicine

 ASM is Mainland's largest academy.
 It is the science and medicine academy.
 Students are required to take two extra math courses, five extra science courses, along with a computer science course prior to graduation.
 Beginning with students that enter during the 2008–2009 School year, the name will gradually be phased to "ASM", or the Academy of Science and Medicine, with the engineering track being removed, and more emphasis being placed on the medical and environmental aspects of the scientific field.